Breakfast in London, dinner in Barcelona

 -

-2nd class is absolutely fine for most travellers throughout Europe.
-There's no need to pay for a 1st class ticket to travel in comfort these days, even in Eastern Europe, especially on the fast modern air-conditioned express trains.
-If you're on a budget, don't bother with 1st class unless you are offered prices that make it silly not to upgrade.
+2nd class is absolutely fine for most travellers.
+There's no need to pay for a 1st class ticket to travel in comfort these days, especially on the fast modern air-conditioned express trains.
+So if you're on a budget, don't bother with 1st class unless you are offered prices that make it silly not to upgrade.

 -